tischsoic/alvis-web-editor/README.md

 ## Installation

-Application needed to be installed before you can run app: **Node.js, npm, webpack, typescript** (can it be in dependencies?).
+Applications needed to be installed before you can run the app: **Node.js, npm, webpack, typescript, PortgreSQL**.

+After you installed required software you can go to main app folder and...

-To install required dependencies execute:
+In order to install required npm dependencies execute:
 ```
 $> npm install
 ```